On the wind, 'cross the sea, Hear this song and remember Soon you'll be home with me Once upon a December

 Rags to Royalty: Or Royalty to Rags back to Royalty to presumably fairly comfortable but not royalty.
 Dimitri refuses the reward.
 Not that he and Anya can't support themselves, but it is possible the Empress could be sending them something to live on.
 The ending more or less implies that Anya and Grandma will remain close.

 Rasputinian Death: Rasputin 'dies' three times in the movie, and only the last one sticks.
 (The real Rasputin's death was an aversion of this trope, ironically.)
 The first time he is stripped to the bone due to his soul trade, but he restores himself with the powers he gains.
-His second death does include one element from the apocryphal real life story.
+His second death includes one element from the apocryphal real life story.
 He falls through some ice, and drowns.
 The third and last one involves Anastasia smashing his phylactery.
 What results from this is itself pretty Rasputinian; see Family-Unfriendly Death above.

 Rule of Symbolism: By Word of God, the reason for the seeming Big Lipped Alligator Moment, "Paris Holds the Key to Your Heart", is not merely to show off Bernadette Peters, nor 1920's Paris, but a reflection of both cultural progress at the time and Anastasia's Character Development.
 On the one hand, by the '20s the Soviet republics were reeling from the White Army and foreign invasion, something Europe did not contend with, with much of this renaissance based in Paris; on the other hand, this ties into Anya leaving a dead world for one vibrant and alive, paralleling her leaving behind an empty, soulless existence for one where she could bloom, grow, and begin a new, happy life.